High School Equivalency

 To earn a passing score on the high school equivalency, a student must receive a scale score of 500 in each of the five (5) subtests.
 The student does not need to achieve an overall average score in order to earn a credential.

-The cost of testing is $90 for the initial test battery; $18 per subject for a retest or if a student misses a test session for which they were scheduled and confirmed.
+Effective January 1, 2019, the cost of testing is $95 for the initial test battery; $19 per subject for a retest or if a student misses a test for which they were scheduled and confirmed.

 Applicants may not retest in any subject until the full test battery has been completed.
 Since there are three (3) forms of the test, candidates will be eligible to immediately retest twice in a calendar year.